playdeezgames/ThePathToQuotidian/ChapterOne.md

 6 Shoo Git, running away with a chicken while the other chickens raise the alarm.

 7 Shoo Git, evading farmers, running into the woods.
+Sudden bird harrasses farmers and they give up pursuit.

-8 Shoo Git, hiding from hunters, in the woods.
+8 Shoo Git, hiding from hunters, in the woods, noticing zombie bird.

+8.5 Attempt to catch zombie bird, which escapes.

 9 Shoo Git, taking a respite in the hollowed tree, eating the chicken.